Management And Accounting Web - http://maaw.info

 This fable was written to demonstrate the difficulties involved in allocating overhead to divisional units.
 The fable also shows the arbitrary nature of overhead allocation, as well as its lack of importance in overall profitability.

 The fable begins at the door of a supermarket chain.
-An accountant (name is not given) meets an old acquaintance, Hal, who is a banker and trustee of an estate.
+An accountant meets an old acquaintance, Hal, who is a banker and trustee of an estate.
 The estate that Hal is responsible for consist of a five-store grocery chain.
 The recently deceased owner of the grocery chain bequeathed the chain to his wife, however, the grocery chain isn’t making a profit and consequently the wife is not receiving any income.
 Hal wants the accountant to attend a meeting with all the store managers and help evaluate the stores.
 The accountant reluctantly agrees to help.

 The Grocery Chain